Home

 Places to visit around Lochcarron

 Lochcarron is an excellent centre for exploring the west coast.
-It's surrounded by highly varied and beautiful countryside, and the good local facilities make it a good base, yet it's peaceful enough for complete relaxation.
+It's surrounded by highly varied and beautiful countryside, and various local facilities make it a good base, yet it's peaceful enough for complete relaxation.

 Shieldaig

-Nearby are the attractive villages of Plockton and Shieldaig, and a little further afield is the beautiful valley of Glenelg.
-This isn't really a glen (normally a narrow steep-sided river valley), but rather a wide peninsula reaching out into the Sound of Sleat.
+Glenelg isn't really a glen (normally a narrow steep-sided river valley), but rather a wide peninsula reaching out into the beautiful Sound of Sleat.
 There are superb views of the area as you travel from Shiel Bridge down into the valley.
-In the season a tiny ferry runs from just north of Glenelg village to Kylerhea on the Isle of Skye.
+In the summer season a tiny ferry runs from just north of Glenelg village to Kylerhea on the Isle of Skye.

 Attadale Gardens

 The sheltered valley at Attadale lies on the south side of Loch Carron.
-The gardens here, recently restored and open to the public from April through October, are notable for the huge range of plants and trees collected starting in the nineteenth century from around the world, and presented in carefully landscaped and peaceful surroundings.
+The gardens at Attadale House are open to the public from April through October.
+A huge range of plants and trees, collected starting in the nineteenth century from around the world, are presented here in carefully landscaped, attractive surroundings.

 Torridon